mooncakeSG/mooncakeSG.github.io/README.md

 1. Sign up for a Formspree account
 2. Replace `your-formspree-id` in `script.js` with your actual Formspree form ID

-### reCAPTCHA
-To enable reCAPTCHA:
-1. Sign up for Google reCAPTCHA
-2. Replace `your-recaptcha-site-key` in `index.html` with your actual reCAPTCHA site key

 ## 🎨 Customization